Revision 22-3; Effective Sept. 9, 2022

 - The person must demonstrate a medical condition that:

-- requires licensed nurses' supervision, assessment, planning, and intervention that are available only in an institution.
+- requires licensed nurses' supervision, assessment, planning, and intervention that are only available in an institution.

 - The person must require medical or nursing services that: